Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Introduction

 To achieve this, our method extends the framework of Conditional Neural Processes (CNP)~\cite{CNP} and Deep Modality Blending Networks (DMBN)~\cite{DMBN}.
-CNP~\cite{CNP} is a meta-learning network that model complex data distributions through a Gaussian process-based perspective and has proven instrumental for skill learning in the robotic domain~\cite{CNMP, ACNMP, DMBN, Aktas2024}.
+CNP~\cite{CNP} is a meta-learning network that models complex data distributions through a Gaussian process-based perspective and has proven instrumental for skill learning in the robotic domain~\cite{CNMP, ACNMP, DMBN}.
 In particular, DMBN~\cite{DMBN} is a multi-modal architecture that jointly learns different modalities of robot actions with CNP by forming a shared latent space of multi-modal observations.
-Our contributions include: \begin{enumerate} \item A joint learning framework that enables zero-shot extrapolation to novel task parameters for an \textit{inverse task} by leveraging auxiliary demonstrations from its corresponding \textit{forward task}. \item A complete training methodology, including a demonstration matching algorithm based on initial and final environment states and an interleaved training schedule, that allows a flexible data demonstration process and efficient learning from datasets including auxiliary demonstrations. \item Separating task parameter conditioning from sensorimotor encoding, which is crucial for generalizing to unseen parameters. \end{enumerate}
+Our contributions include: \begin{enumerate} \item A joint learning framework that enables zero-shot extrapolation to novel task parameters for an \textit{inverse task} by leveraging auxiliary demonstrations from its corresponding \textit{forward task}. \item A training methodology, including a demonstration matching algorithm based on initial and final environment states and an interleaved training schedule, allowing a flexible data demonstration and efficient learning from datasets including auxiliary demonstrations. \item Separating task parameter conditioning from SM encoding, crucial for generalizing to unseen parameters. \item \serdaradd{An extensive evaluation across synthetic, simulation, and real-world settings; demonstrating the necessity of forward-inverse pairing, robustness to observation noise, and superior extrapolation performance over diffusion-based and multimodal VAE baselines.} \end{enumerate}

-We extensively evaluate our proposed method through varying settings.
-First, we conducted a synthetic trajectory experiment showing the necessity of pairing forward and inverse demonstrations.
-Then, we performed a simulation experiment with a rich set of objects, demonstrating the superior extrapolation capabilities of our method compared to diffusion-based alternatives (inspired by Chi et al.~\cite{chi2024diffusionpolicy}).
-Lastly, we showed the feasibility of our method on real-world skills, where extrapolation is required when operating with tools.